C-HernanG/magic-lens/README.md

 - **AI Deck Builder:** Generate deck suggestions based on your collection and card synergy.
 - **Cross-Platform:** Compatible with macOS, Windows, and Linux.

+## 🚧 On Development
+This project is currently under development.
+Features and functionality may change as progress continues.

 ## ⚖️ License
 This project is for personal portfolio purposes only.
 It is not licensed for public use, modification, or distribution.